MKLab-ITI/gnn-tf/README.md

-# TestGNN: A Flexible Deep Graph Neural Network Framework
+# gnntf: A Flexible Deep Graph Neural Network Framework
 This repository provides a framework for easy experimentation with Graph Neural Network (GNN) architectures.